M/M Paris: Biography

 In 2001 they were appointed as art directors and creative consultants to the French edition of Vogue by Carine Roitfeld, until their position was taken over by Fabien Baron in 2003.

-Between 1997 and 2001 M/M worked as visiting professors at the École cantonale d'art de Lausanne (ECAL) in Lausanne, Switzerland, holding several student workshops, including the exploration of fashion and identity in Milneufcentseptantesix - Ready made characters for our generation with van Lamsweerde & Matadin, which was exhibited at Espace Lausannois d'Art Contemporain in 2001.
+Between 1997 and 2001 M/M worked as visiting professors at the École cantonale d'art de Lausanne (ECAL) in Lausanne, Switzerland, holding several student workshops, including the exploration of fashion and identity in Milneufcentseptantesix – Ready made characters for our generation with van Lamsweerde & Matadin, which was exhibited at Espace Lausannois d'Art Contemporain in 2001.

 In 2000 M/M collaborated with artists Pierre Huyghe and Philippe Parreno on the "No Ghost Just A Shell" project, and worked again together in 2002 designing the interior of Café Etienne Marcel in Paris.

-In 2004 they designed the sets for Éric Vigner staging of the baroque opera Antigona by Tommaso Traetta, out of which they directed the short movie "Antigone Under Hypnosis.
+In 2004 they designed the sets for Éric Vigner staging of the baroque opera Antigona by Tommaso Traetta, out of which they directed the short movie Antigone Under Hypnosis.

 For his "highly experimental iconography" contribution to the Traetta's Antigone, M/M was awarded in 2017 with the Traetta Prize.

 Since 2006, and the "rebirth" of Purple Fashion, they have acted as creative consultants for the magazine and redesigned its visual structure.

 Between 2007 and 2009, they worked as creative directors of Arena Homme +, "the world's leading men's fashion magazine".

 In January 2008, the Centre Pompidou hosted their first museum retrospective in a show called Vision Tenace, arranged around the presentation of their "Art Posters" series of on-going collaborations with contemporary artists and institutions.

 In January 2009, they were appointed as creative directors of Interview Magazine, succeeding Fabien Baron, who unexpectedly left soon after relaunching the magazine.
 Five months later, in June 2009, they stopped working after Brant Publications, Interview Magazine parent company allegedly in turmoil, failed to pay their fees and expenses for over 3 months.

 In October 2009, Taschen released Stanley Kubrick's Napoleon: The Greatest Movie Never Made which M/M had developed for over 2 years, designing a matruschka-like carved-out book containing 10 smaller volumes presenting segments of the research and pre-production of the uncompleted movie.

-In September 2010, they released, in collaboration with Swedish brand Byredo, a eau-de-parfum fragrance "M/MINK", inspired by the smell of solid Asian ink they use in their designs.
+In September 2010, they released, in collaboration with Swedish brand Byredo, an eau-de-parfum fragrance "M/MINK", inspired by the smell of solid Asian ink they use in their designs.
 In order to achieve this smell, they chose three pictures concerning ink which they showed to Ben Gorham, the head of Byredo.

 In October 2012, Thames & Hudson published M to M of M/M (Paris), a monograph about their work, edited by Emily King, designed by Graphic Thought Facility, with a foreword by Hans-Ulrich Obrist.

+In 2022, they designed the book Stanley Kubrick's The Shining.

+They were announced as the creative directors of Harper's Bazaar Italia in April 2025, their tenure will start from the September 2025 issue.